Amaldom/github-basics/README.md

-# github-basics
+# GitHub Basics

+This repository is created by Amal Dominic
+MSc Robotics and Automation – University of Salford

-Learning github from scratch
+Learning GitHub from scratch 🚀